GeneDer/Auto-Log/README.md

 ## Motivation
-Traffic is always a headache for getting from point A to point B. It is especially worse in the Bay Area durning the rush hours.
+Traffic is always a headache for getting from point A to point B. It is especially worse in the Bay Area during the rush hours.
 Imagine you can have data from all vehicles driving on the road.
 What can you do with it?
 Simply visualize the traffic density and average speed of each region can help city planer make better roads and reduce congestions.
 Delivery services can better route their trucks and increase